ml5js/ml5-friendly-intro-to-ml/README.md

 ## TLDR
 * This is an introductory workshop to machine learning with ml5.js
 * Context/Audience: initially prepared for [ITP Camp 2019](https://itp.nyu.edu/camp2019/).
-ITP Campers are usually creative tech folks or creative tech adjacent
+ITP Campers are usually creative tech folks or creative tech adjacent, but we hope this workshop can be used with audiences of all shapes and types.
 * General overview of machine learning concepts and terms with emphasis on learning through making.
 * We use ml5.js, a javascript library to do machine learning for the web.